epifanio/CesiumWidget/README.md

 Features
 --------
-The widget is in development and has currently basic features such as CZML and KML.
+The widget is in development and has currently basic features such as CZML, GeoJson and KML.

 The vision is to have a widget for representing orbits, geo-related informations in an efficient way directly in the browser.
 By using the full